Can a Stigma-Focused therapy ease eating disorders in LGBTQ+ individuals?

 Summary

-This early-phase study tests a new therapy called PRIDE for LGBTQ+ adults with eating disorders.
-The goal is to help participants reduce internalized stigma and better cope with stress related to their sexual orientation.
-30 people will attend up to 14 weekly therapy sessions and complete follow-up surveys for 6 months.
+This early study tests a new therapy called PRIDE for sexual minority individuals (lesbian, gay, bisexual, etc.) who have an eating disorder.
+The therapy aims to reduce internalized stigma and improve coping with stress related to their identity.
+Thirty participants will attend up to 14 weekly therapy sessions and be followed for 6 months to see if their symptoms improve.

 Disclaimer